tamames/toyLIFE_simulator/simulations/simulation1/data/Readme.md

-population_info1.csv &rarr; The population information of the first simulation, we have a control parameter of 0.5 food_info1.csv &rarr; The food information of the first simulation, we have a control parameter of 0.5 population_info1.csv &rarr; The population information of the first simulation, we have a control parameter of 0.5
+population_info1.csv &rarr; The population information of the first simulation, we have a control parameter of 0.5 food_info1.csv &rarr; The food information of the first simulation, we have a control parameter of 0.5 population_info1.csv &rarr; The population information of the first simulation, we have a control parameter of 0.5 food_info1.csv &rarr; The food information of the first simulation, we have a control parameter of 0.5\population_info1.csv &rarr; The population information of the first simulation, we have a control parameter of 0.5\